requirements

 Some systems have flex (the lexer generator) installed at /usr/bin/flex.
 If it shadows the flex CLI:

-$ which flex
+$ python -m flex init

-# if it's /usr/bin/flex (the lexer), fix your PATH
+# or fix your PATH

 $ export PATH="$HOME/.local/bin:$PATH"